sypien-julia/dose-calc-gke/README.md

 url: `/jobs/<path:jobIds>/status`
 method: `GET`
 parameter: returned by /jobs method ids of the jobs, separated with "/" mark
-returns: 200 code and a json formatted list of job statusses on success, error code on failure
+returns: 200 code and a json with job statusses on success, error code on failure

 4. Get calculation results

 url: `/download/<jobId>`
 method: `GET`
-parameter: returned by /jobs method id of the job which results we want do download
+parameter: returned by /jobs method id of the job the results of which you want do download
-returns: attachment files with the results
+returns: files with the results